Sunday, June 16, 2024

 (For your consideration…)

-Three related scenes with references to three favorite writers:
+Three related scenes referencing three favorite writers:

-People magazine after sunset in our suburban living room.
+scanning People magazine after sunset in our suburban living room.

 Scene 1.
 Thunder Road Revisited